apache/openwhisk-devtools/node-local/README.md

 Usage:
 * --debug : enable request debugging (by adding NODE_DEBUG=request)
-* --target : js file you are trying to test
+* --action : action js file you are trying to test
 * --param : parameter to pass to main (multiple allowed)
 * --image : the action image used to run node (default is openwhisk/nodejs6action:latest)